Navigation

 - A person in good standing with the Quebec association of notaries;

-- A person in good standing with the Canadian Society of Immigration Consultants.
+- A person in good standing with the Immigration Consultants of Canada Regulatory Council.

-“The Government of Canada will not deal with non-authorized representatives who charge a fee for their service.”
+“The Government of Canada will not deal with non-authorized immigration representatives who charge for their services.”

-Source: official website of Citizenship and Immigration Canada
+Source: official website of Citizenship and Immigration Canada.
+Note that the Quebec government has additional requirements for client representatives.

 A lawyer or a registered consultant?